Sifra Covid-19 + Bakunashon, Cijfers Covid-19 + Vaccinatie, Numbers Covid-19 + Vaccination

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 8 actieve gevallen van Covid-19 op Bonaire op 12 juli 2021.
-Van de 16 binnengekomen testresultaten was er één positief.
+Er zijn 13 actieve gevallen van Covid-19 op Bonaire op 15 juli 2021.
+Van de 35 binnengekomen testresultaten waren er vijf positief.
+Vier van deze gevallen zijn lokale mensen en één reiziger.
+Niemand is hersteld van Covid-19.

 Heb je klachten?
 Laat je testen.
 Belangrijk is om het resultaat thuis in quarantaine af te wachten.
 Ga niet de straat op, omdat je anderen kan besmetten.
 Door thuis te blijven voorkom je verspreiding naar mensen buiten je eigen huishouden.
 Dat is het krachtigste wapen dat we kennen om de uitbraak in te dammen.
 Om het aantal besmettingen omlaag te krijgen is het belangrijk om je te houden aan de instructies, zoals 1.5 meter afstand houden en handen wassen om besmetting met het coronavirus te voorkomen.